 - Do they give expert science-based advice and care?

 Furthermore, do not hesitate to ‘shop’ around, schedule ‘no obligation’ consult appointments with multiple surgeons.
 Ask them questions and research your option before deciding on what’s right for you and your body and who is going to give you long-lasting positive results.

-Will Medicare or Private Health Insurance cover your Breast Reduction Surgery?
+Will Medicare or Private Health Insurance cover your Breast Lift Surgery?

 Usually, in order to get coverage from your Private Health Fund you will need an MBS Item number and the right level of cover.

-Medicare covers some Breast Reduction patients based on meeting strict criteria.
+Medicare covers some Breast Lift patients based on meeting strict criteria.
 You will most likely only be partially covered for the cost of the surgery.